-Overall, Gegenbauer reconstruction remains the most accurate and reliable re-projection approach for continuous spectra that we have considered so far.
+Overall, Gegenbauer reconstruction remains the most accurate and reliable reprojection approach for continuous spectra that we have considered so far.
 Nevertheless, it is prudent to remain open to alternatives, especially those that do not require careful parameter selection or that might achieve significantly greater numerical precision or efficiency.
-We acknowledge that there are many approaches to accurate Fourier reconstruction that we have not yet explored, including some techniques specifically tailored towards the continuous spectrum case \cite{ContinuousGS}.
-We also highlight that the techniques discussed in this work may be useful for the highly-eccentric, bound-orbit self-force problem, which also suffers from severe numerical cancellation when using the EHS approach \cite{vandeMeent2016}.
+We acknowledge that there are many approaches to accurate Fourier reconstruction that we have not yet explored, including some techniques specifically tailored toward the continuous-spectrum case \cite{ContinuousGS}.
+We also highlight that the techniques discussed in this work may be useful for the highly eccentric, bound-orbit self-force problem, which also suffers from severe numerical cancellation when using the EHS approach \cite{vandeMeent2016}.
 In particular, the bound-orbit problem has a naturally discrete spectrum, allowing the application of the IPRM methods without the need for any problematic re-expansion.